Computational & Data Science Fellowships

 Fellowship recipients will be evaluated based on their overall potential for excellence in data science and/or computational science, their likelihood of successfully completing a graduate degree, and the extent to which they will serve to increase diversity in the workplace.

 Each fellowship recipient will receive a stipend prior to the start of their first academic term after August 1.
 The value of the stipend will be US$15,000 annually, adjusted depending on the country where the degree will be earned (using the most recent national price level ratio published by the World Bank).
-Recipients will receive the stipend annually for up to 5 years, as long as they are deemed to be making appropriate progress in the degree program (progress will be evaluated annually by ACM SIGHPC based on a brief report from each recipient).
+This stipend is intended to augment, nor replace, the support already being provided by the institution.
+Recipients will receive the stipend annually for up to 2 years, as long as they are deemed to be making appropriate progress in the degree program (progress will be evaluated annually by ACM SIGHPC based on a brief report from each recipient).
+If additional funding becomes available, fellowship winners may be given the opportunity to receive extended support (through the completion of the degree, but not more than five years total).

 New fellowship recipients will be recognized formally at the annual SC conference’s Awards Session.
 SIGHPC and SC will provide travel support for this (including airfare, hotel, conference registration, and an expense stipend).